 Brian Goldman litigates high-stakes appeals in the U.S. Supreme Court and appellate courts around the country.

-The Ninth Circuit appointed Brian to serve as an Appellate Lawyer Representative to the Ninth Circuit Judicial Conference, and then to serve as Chair of that group beginning in 2020.
-In that role, Brian has been a liaison between the bench and the bar, co-authored The Appellate Lawyer Representatives' Guide to Practice in the United States Court of Appeals for the Ninth Circuit, and created a "shell brief" for attorneys to use in preparing properly structured Ninth Circuit briefs.
+The Ninth Circuit appointed Brian to serve as an Appellate Lawyer Representative to the Ninth Circuit Judicial Conference.
+In 2020, the Court then made Brian the Chair of that group.
+As an appellate lawyer representative, Brian has served as a liaison between the bench and the bar, co-authored The Appellate Lawyer Representatives' Guide to Practice in the United States Court of Appeals for the Ninth Circuit, and created a "shell brief" for attorneys to use in preparing properly structured Ninth Circuit briefs.

 Brian was named one of California's "Top 40 Under 40" in 2018 by the Daily Journal and one of the country’s “Appellate Rising Stars” by Law360.
 He also won a California Lawyer Attorney of the Year Award for his work defending a local firearms ordinance against a Second Amendment challenge.